 Get senior leaders and trustees onboard so they can support staff and volunteers.
 Share the Charity Digital Code.

-Want to explore how your digital transformation is going and set goals?
-Try the Digital Maturity Matrix
+Explore how your digital transformation is going and set goals using the digital maturity matrix

 Steps, tips and information to help you manage change effectively

 How to apply for grant funding for digital and technology costs

 Get the basics on data and insight and why they matter to charities, organisations and community groups

 Get started with digital communications, campaigns and content in the charity sector and find out who can help